lukmanr/CLVPipelines/README.md

 ![KFP Runtime](/images/architecture.jpg)

 The Kubeflow Pipelines services are hosted on **Google Kubernetes Engine** running Google Cloud Platform.
 The pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services through KFP components that wrap Cloud APIs.
 The container images for the components are managed in **Container Registry**.

+**NOTE**. *The below installation procedure installs a full Kubeflow configuration that includes Kubeflow Pipelines and other components.
+By the end of June, a lightweight configuration that only includes Kubeflow Pipeline components will be supported.
+At that time the tutorial will be updated to support the lightweight configuration.*